PRIESTS BAY HOMES FOR SALE

 Location Highlights:

 Priests Bay is just between Cooks Bay and Halstead Bay on the western side of Upper Lake Minnetonka.
-Homes on the bay are located in Mound and Minnetrista in the Mound Westonka School District.
+Homes along the bay are located in the cities of Mound and Minnetrista, in the Mound Westonka School District.
 The bay was named after the farmer, J.D.
 Priest, who had a farm near this area in the late 1800s.
-Notable real estate on Priests Bay is Hardscrabble Point, known for its beautiful and expensive lakeshore homes.
-The residents of Hardscrabble Point reside on the bay’s south end.
+The Highlands is a strip of notable real estate that runs along Priests Bay, while Hardscrabble Point lies at the bay's southern end; both communities are known for beautiful panoramic views over the bay.

 Water Quality: